facebookresearch/CompilerGym/.github/ISSUE_TEMPLATE/--bug-report.md

 Please fill in this checklist:

 - CompilerGym:
-- How you installed CompilerGym (conda, pip, source):
+- How you installed CompilerGym (pip, source):
 - OS:
 - Python version:
 - Build command you used (if compiling from source):